Jerry's Story: Take Prediabetes Seriously

 Jerry has a message for everyone who is diagnosed with prediabetes.

 "Take it seriously," he says.
-"Of all the chronic diseases you can have, this one is really influenced by the choices you make."
+"Of all the risks for diabetes you can have, this one is really influenced by the choices you make."

 That wasn't how Jerry felt when he first learned he had prediabetes.
 His doctor told him to lose weight and get more exercise or else run the risk of getting type 2 diabetes.
 Jerry was angry and frustrated.